 Screw Retained Denture

-A third option involves placing five or more implants in your jaw and attaching a permanent denture.
-Your denture is held in place by screws or clasps that secure it to the support posts or bar.
-It doesn’t touch the gum tissue, which allows you to clean under the denture without removing it.
-This denture will replace all your missing lower teeth and will not be removed except at maintenance visits.
-Although cleaning under your denture without removing it is more time consuming and requires more dexterity, many patients who want a permanent denture prefer this option.
+Many patients prefer this third option which involves the placing of five or more implants in your jaw which attach to a permanent denture.
+Held in place by screws or clasps that secure it to the support posts or bar, your denture doesn’t touch the gum tissue, allowing you to clean under it without having to remove it.

 2. Implants Placed